 Texas, University of Texas Health Science Center-San Antonio

-Community: The purpose of the University of Texas Health Science Center at San Antonio is to provide the best in health careers education, biomedical research, patient care and community service to San Antonio and the South Texas/Border Region.
-Through undergraduate, graduate, and postgraduate programs, the faculty is committed to educating health professionals to provide excellent patient care and research applied to treat and prevent disease.
+Community: The purpose of The University of Texas Health-San Antonio is to provide the best in health careers education, biomedical research, patient care and community service to San Antonio and the South Texas/Border Region.
+Through undergraduate, graduate and postgraduate programs, the faculty is committed to educating health professionals who will provide excellent patient care and research that can be applied to treat and prevent disease.